DHTMLX/gantt-docs/data/desktop/milestones.md

 Milestones
 ============

+{{pronote This functionality is available only in the PRO edition }}

 Milestones are tasks with zero duration that are used to mark out important dates of the project, some key events or goals.
-You may use milestones, for example, to highlight dates of review meetings or dates of expected completion for project's phases. <br>
+You may use milestones, for example, to highlight dates of review meetings or dates of expected completion of project's phases. <br>

 Programmatically, a milestone is one of [predefined types of tasks](desktop/task_types.md).
-But it's handled as [a regular task](desktop/task_types.md), i.e. it trigger the same events and templates.
+But it's handled as [a regular task](desktop/task_types.md), i.e. it triggers the same events and templates.

 <img style="border: 1px #C4C4C5 solid;margin: 20px auto 20px auto;display: block;box-shadow: #D8D8D8 0px 0px 7px 1px;" src="desktop/type_milestone.png">
 {{sample